-Although each of these solutions allows your retirement funds to keep growing and ensures you don’t get a big tax bill, there are some serious 401(k) to IRA rollover.
+Although each of these solutions allows your retirement funds to keep growing — and ensures you don’t get a big tax bill — there are some serious advantages to consider in completing a 401(k) to IRA rollover.

 As of May 2021, approximately $1.35 trillion in assets has been left behind in an estimated 24.3 million 401(k) accounts.
 Even worse, leaving a 401(k) behind could cost you as much as $700,000 in forgone savings over your lifetime.

 IRAs, however, allow you to unlock a nearly unlimited menu of investment options including stocks, bonds, ETFs, mutual funds, CDs, and even cryptocurrencies.
-You can even opt for a robo-advisor if you want a more hands-off approach.
+You can even opt for a technology-driven robo-advisor if you want a more hands-off approach.

 A 401(k) to IRA rollover opens the door to lower-cost investing.
 The median annual 401(k) fee is .85% of assets, while marketing-leading providers of automated or robo-advisor IRAs typically charge between 0.20% and 0.36% in advisory and investment fees.

 Many IRA providers have even eliminated commission fees, as well as inactivity or account maintenance fees.
-Low-fee ETFs and no-load mutual funds are also common offerings, so you may have the option to not only eliminate administrative fees but also reduce other investment expenses as well.
+Low-fee index fund ETFs and no-load mutual funds are also common offerings, so you may have the option to not only eliminate administrative fees but also reduce other investment expenses as well.

 A 401(k) to IRA rollover enables you to reduce the number of retirement investment accounts you have, thereby simplifying and streamlining your total financial picture.

-Unfortunately, having multiple retirement plans can make it harder to get a big picture view of your portfolio to ensure your money is invested appropriately given your goals and life stage.
+Unfortunately, having multiple retirement plans can make it harder to get a big picture view of your portfolio to ensure your money is invested appropriately — even if you’re working with a financial advisor.

-If you’ve left behind a traditional 401(k) account (as opposed to a Roth 401(k) account), you usually need to roll over directly into a traditional IRA to avoid tax consequences.
-If you’d prefer a Roth IRA, though, you still have the option to convert your traditional IRA into one.
+If you’ve left behind a tax-deferred 401(k) account (as opposed to a Roth 401(k) account), you usually need to roll over directly into a traditional IRA to avoid tax consequences and potentially a 10% early withdrawal penalty.

-If you expect your tax bracket to be much higher later in life, taking the tax hit up front to get distributions without an IRS bill later may be a worthy consideration.
-That’s especially true if your account balance has temporarily fallen in your 401(k) during a market correction.
+If you expect your tax bracket to be higher later in life, taking the tax hit up front to lock in tax-free and penalty-free withdrawals later (with a Roth) may be a worthy consideration.
+You might also have an opportunity to convert pre-tax IRA funds to Roth in a lower-than-expected income year.

 IRA providers want to earn your business, and to do that, some might offer a financial incentive or other types of benefits to open an account with them.

 For example, you might be offered $100 for moving over an account with a balance of up to $50,000 or may be offered as much as $1,000 by investing at least $500,000 in funds in your new rollover IRA.

-If rolling over your 401(k) into an IRA is the right choice for you, Capitalize can make this process simple.
+If rolling over your employer-sponsored retirement plan into an IRA is the right choice for you, Capitalize can make this process simple.
 From filling out forms to following up with your 401(k) provider, our team does it all.
 We’ll even send you a prepaid, pre-addressed envelope to mail your rollover check to keep the ball rolling.